 Have healthy plants.

-Plants that are fed with compost and compost teas will have better immune systems than plants fed a high nitrogen chemical fertilizer.
+Plants that are fed with compost will have better immune systems than plants fed a high nitrogen chemical fertilizer.
 Overfeeding produces lush, soft growth that is a signal for fungal infestations and insects to attack the plant.

 Use Organic Sprays